Am I too late to the grain free dog treat recipe pumpkin spice party?

 Most of us have probably given our dogs pumpkin filling when our pups come down with tummy issues.
 I’ve also since learned that pumpkin is high in Vitamins A and C, both of which are super important for dogs recovering from cancer treatment, like chemotherapy.
 They also aid in vision health and boost the immune system, respectively.

-In addition to the benefits from pumpkin, these homemade dog treats are also packed with a host of other goodies like:
+In addition to the benefits from pumpkin, these homemade dog biscuits are also packed with a host of other goodies like:

 - Coconut flour, which is high in fiber, protein and lauric acid, which boosts the immune system response.